Oportun Financial (NASDAQ:OPRT) Releases Q2 2022 Earnings Guidance

-Oportun Financial (NASDAQ:OPRT – Get Rating) issued an update on its second quarter 2022 earnings guidance on Monday morning.
-The company provided earnings per share (EPS) guidance of $0.06-$0.12 for the period, compared to the consensus estimate of $0.53.
+Oportun Financial (NASDAQ:OPRT – Get Rating) updated its second quarter 2022 earnings guidance on Monday.
+The company provided earnings per share guidance of $0.06-$0.12 for the period, compared to the consensus earnings per share estimate of $0.53.
 The company issued revenue guidance of $214.00 million-$218.00 million, compared to the consensus revenue estimate of $207.36 million.Oportun Financial also updated its FY 2022 guidance to $2.45-$2.56 EPS.

-Oportun Financial (NASDAQ:OPRT – Get Rating) last posted its quarterly earnings data on Monday, May 9th.
-The company reported $1.58 earnings per share for the quarter, topping the consensus estimate of $0.60 by $0.98.
-Oportun Financial had a net margin of 7.56% and a return on equity of 12.00%.
-The company had revenue of $214.70 million during the quarter, compared to analysts’ expectations of $198.40 million.
-During the same period in the prior year, the company posted $0.27 earnings per share.
-Oportun Financial’s revenue for the quarter was up 58.7% compared to the same quarter last year.
-Sell-side analysts expect that Oportun Financial will post 1.54 EPS for the current year.
+Several analysts recently issued reports on the stock.
+Loop Capital assumed coverage on shares of Oportun Financial in a research report on Monday, March 14th.
+They issued a buy rating and a $24.00 price target for the company.
+JPMorgan Chase & Co. upgraded shares of Oportun Financial from a neutral rating to an overweight rating and lowered their target price for the stock from $27.00 to $23.00 in a report on Wednesday, January 19th.
+Zacks Investment Research upgraded Oportun Financial from a sell rating to a hold rating in a research note on Wednesday, May 11th.
+Finally, BTIG Research reissued a buy rating and issued a $27.00 price objective on shares of Oportun Financial in a research note on Thursday, April 14th.
+One research analyst has rated the stock with a hold rating and five have issued a buy rating to the stock.
+Based on data from MarketBeat.com, Oportun Financial currently has an average rating of Buy and an average price target of $25.50.

-In other Oportun Financial news, Director Louis Miramontes sold 5,357 shares of the firm’s stock in a transaction on Monday, March 14th.
-The shares were sold at an average price of $13.76, for a total value of $73,712.32.
-The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
-12.60% of the stock is currently owned by company insiders.
+In other news, Director Louis Miramontes sold 5,357 shares of Oportun Financial stock in a transaction on Monday, March 14th.
+The stock was sold at an average price of $13.76, for a total transaction of $73,712.32.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Company insiders own 12.60% of the company’s stock.

-Several institutional investors have recently added to or reduced their stakes in OPRT.
-Morgan Stanley raised its holdings in shares of Oportun Financial by 348.8% in the second quarter.
-Morgan Stanley now owns 55,700 shares of the company’s stock valued at $1,116,000 after purchasing an additional 43,289 shares during the last quarter.
-Citadel Advisors LLC purchased a new stake in shares of Oportun Financial in the second quarter valued at about $685,000.
-LPL Financial LLC raised its holdings in shares of Oportun Financial by 11.9% in the third quarter.
-LPL Financial LLC now owns 26,063 shares of the company’s stock valued at $652,000 after purchasing an additional 2,779 shares during the last quarter.
-Bank of New York Mellon Corp raised its holdings in shares of Oportun Financial by 9.1% in the third quarter.
-Bank of New York Mellon Corp now owns 76,096 shares of the company’s stock valued at $1,905,000 after purchasing an additional 6,352 shares during the last quarter.
-Finally, Bank of America Corp DE raised its holdings in shares of Oportun Financial by 48.0% in the fourth quarter.
-Bank of America Corp DE now owns 75,985 shares of the company’s stock valued at $1,539,000 after purchasing an additional 24,645 shares during the last quarter.
-70.58% of the stock is currently owned by hedge funds and other institutional investors.
+A number of hedge funds and other institutional investors have recently bought and sold shares of the stock.
+BlackRock Inc. lifted its stake in Oportun Financial by 1.5% in the first quarter.
+BlackRock Inc. now owns 2,284,168 shares of the company’s stock valued at $32,800,000 after purchasing an additional 33,604 shares during the last quarter.
+Vanguard Group Inc. boosted its stake in Oportun Financial by 2.5% in the 1st quarter.
+Vanguard Group Inc. now owns 1,100,634 shares of the company’s stock worth $15,806,000 after purchasing an additional 26,324 shares during the period.
+Clearbridge Investments LLC grew its holdings in Oportun Financial by 6.6% during the 1st quarter.
+Clearbridge Investments LLC now owns 663,619 shares of the company’s stock valued at $9,530,000 after buying an additional 40,911 shares in the last quarter.
+Goldman Sachs Group Inc. increased its holdings in Oportun Financial by 10.4% during the 4th quarter.
+Goldman Sachs Group Inc. now owns 485,021 shares of the company’s stock worth $9,822,000 after acquiring an additional 45,747 shares during the period.
+Finally, State Street Corp raised its position in shares of Oportun Financial by 3.8% in the first quarter.
+State Street Corp now owns 447,270 shares of the company’s stock worth $6,423,000 after buying an additional 16,327 shares in the last quarter.
+Institutional investors and hedge funds own 70.58% of the company’s stock.

 Oportun Financial Company Profile (Get Rating)